 First, we had to decide on the colour for the tuxedo.
 Dinesh suggested to me that I could go for a classic black tuxedo, a more contemporary midnight blue, or a more daring maroon.
 After careful consideration (I was seriously tempted with the idea of a midnight blue tuxedo), I eventually settled for a classic black tuxedo – you can’t go wrong with that!

-Next, I needed to decide upon which quality of fabric I wanted to go for.
-Depending on the quality of fabric used, a tuxedo from Ehkay Corner starts from $450, and can range to northwards of $1000!
-I started with the basic entry level $450 fabric, but personally wasn’t satisfied with the quality as it was 100% polyester.
-As such, I decided to opt for the $600 tier of tuxedo fabric – a mixed wool fabric.
-As far as your budget allow, opt for a fabric of higher wool content, and try to avoid polyester fabrics.
+Next, I needed to decide on which quality of fabric I wanted to go for.
+Depending on the quality of the fabric used, a tuxedo from Ehkay Corner starts at $480 and can range up to $1000.
+I started with the basic entry-level $480 fabric, but I wasn’t personally satisfied with the quality, as it was mostly polyester.
+As such, I decided to opt for the $680 tier of tuxedo fabric – a mixed wool fabric.
+As far as your budget allows, opt for a fabric with a higher wool content and try to avoid polyester fabrics.
 A mixed wool suit -as compared to a polyester suit- feels more breathable, is more comfortable, and looks more luxurious.
-For more information on things to look out for when choosing suiting fabrics, do read an article I did here.
-In addition, when it comes to making a tuxedo, always go for tuxedo fabrics, rather than usual suiting fabrics.
-Usually, tuxedo fabrics come with an added sheen for increased glamour and elegance, as compared to say, usual black suiting fabrics which often comes more matte in appearance due to their usage in office wear.
+For more information on things to look out for when choosing suiting fabrics, do read an article I wrote here.
+In addition, when making a tuxedo, always go for tuxedo fabrics rather than usual suiting fabrics.
+Usually, tuxedo fabrics come with an added sheen for increased glamour and elegance, as compared to say, usual black suiting fabrics which often come more matte in appearance due to their usage in office wear.

 Next, we move on to the customisation choices.
-As I was going for a classic, single button tuxedo, there weren’t much customisation choices to be made as compared to a regular suit.
-Chiefly, the main choice I had to make was whether I preferred a tuxedo with a peak or shawl lapel.
-To give me a better idea of the difference, Dinesh provided me pictorial descriptions (see picture above).
-I eventually decided upon a shawl lapel as I personally felt it looked more elegant than its peak lapel counterpart.
+As I was going for a classic single-button tuxedo, there weren’t many customisation options compared to a regular suit.
+Chiefly, the choice I had to make was whether to wear a tuxedo with a peak or shawl lapel.
+To give me a better idea of the difference, Dinesh provided pictorial descriptions (see the picture above).
+I eventually decided on a shawl lapel because I felt it looked more elegant than its peak lapel counterpart.
 Patterned inner linings and monograms are also available at Ehkay Corner, though they are additional price add-ons.

 Once we were done with the tuxedo, it was time to choose the shirt fabric.
 As we were gunning for a classic look, it only left us with one colour to work with – white.
 Despite this, Dinesh bought out a total of 5 fabric books filled with tuxedo whites!
-Depending on fabric quality, a tuxedo shirt from Ehkay Corner starts at $95, and tops out at northwards of $100+.
-As I wasn’t going to wear the tuxedo shirt often, or by itself as an office shirt, I decided to stick with a plain white from the entry-level shirting fabrics.
+Depending on fabric quality, a tuxedo shirt from Ehkay Corner starts at $95, and tops out at north of $100+.
+As I wasn’t going to wear the tuxedo shirt often, or as an office shirt by itself, I decided to stick with a plain white from the entry-level shirting fabrics.
 Despite the affordable price, the fabric remains 100% cotton – no polyester here!

-With the shirt fabric settled, it was time to more on to the customisation options.
-As this is a tuxedo shirt, there has to be some patterning at the front.
-In consultation with Dinesh, we decided upon a more classic pleated front, as compared to a pique bib.
-We also went with a spread collar, as well as French cuffs to accomodate cuff-links.
+With the shirt fabric settled, it was time to move on to the customisation options.
+As this is a tuxedo shirt, there must be some patterning on the front.
+In consultation with Dinesh, we decided on a more classic pleated front rather than a pique bib.
+We also went with a spread collar, as well as French cuffs to accommodate cuff-links.

 With the customisation options settled, it was time to move on to the measurement process!